-The International Brain Injury Association was founded by George A. Zitnay, PhD and Martin B. Foil, Jr in 1993 following an international meeting on brain injury held in Oxford, United Kingdom at Oxford University in April of 1993.
-The formation of IBIA came as a recommendation by the group assembled in Oxford that a need existed for an international organization that worked with professionals, and families from a multidisciplinary approach.
+The International Brain Injury Association (IBIA) was founded by George A. Zitnay, PhD, and Martin B. Foil, Jr., following an international meeting on brain injury held in Oxford, United Kingdom at Oxford University in April of 1993.
+The group assembled in Oxford agreed that a need existed for an international organization that worked with professionals and families from a multidisciplinary approach; thus, IBIA was formed.

-The first World Congress was held in Copenhagen, Denmark and Chaired by Professor Anne-Lise Christensen, PhD, other world congresses on Brain injury followed in Seville, Spain, chaired by Professor Jose Leon Carrion, PhD; Quebec City, Canada; Turin, Italy, chaired by Professor Claudio Perino, MD; Stockholm, Sweden; Melbourne, Australia, chaired by Professor Jennie Ponsford, PhD; Lisbon, Portugal, organized by Jorge Lains, MD; and Washington, DC, organized by Ross Zafonte, DO.
+The first World Congress was held in Copenhagen, Denmark, and Chaired by Professor Anne-Lise Christensen, PhD.
+Subsequent World Congresses on Brain injury followed in Seville, Spain, chaired by Professor Jose Leon Carrion, PhD; Quebec City, Canada; Turin, Italy, chaired by Professor Claudio Perino, MD; Stockholm, Sweden; Melbourne, Australia, chaired by Professor Jennie Ponsford, PhD; Lisbon, Portugal, organized by Jorge Lains, MD; and Washington, DC, organized by Ross Zafonte, DO.
 The 2012 World Congress was held in the historic city of Edinburgh, Scotland, and was hosted by Tom McMillan, PhD.
 The 2014 Congress was held in San Francisco, California and was organized by David Arciniegas, MD.
 The 2016 Congress was held in The Hague, The Netherlands and was organized by Gerrard Ribbers.
-Moving to an odd year pattern in 2017, that year the Congress was held in New Orleans, Louisiana, and was organized by Lisa Brenner, PhD.
+Moving to an odd year pattern in 2017, the Congress was held in New Orleans, Louisiana, and was organized by Lisa Brenner, PhD.

-To fulfill the mandate for training developed a series of professional seminars.
-The first IBIA seminar was a four day training program at Charles University in Prague, the Czech Republic, chaired by Professor Olga Swetlova, MD, a four day training program in Lithuania, a four day training program in Bangalore, India, chaired by Guru Raj, MD, and a four day international meeting in Brasilia, Brazil hosted by the SARAH Network and Chaired by Lucia Braga, PhD.
+To fulfill the mandate for training, IBIA developed a series of professional seminars.
+The first IBIA seminar was a four-day training program at Charles University in Prague, the Czech Republic, chaired by Professor Olga Swetlova, MD; a four-day training program in Lithuania, a four-day training program in Bangalore, India, chaired by Guru Raj, MD, and a four-day international meeting in Brasilia, Brazil hosted by the SARAH Network and Chaired by Lucia Braga, PhD.

-Professors Henry Stonington, MD and Sheldon Berrol, MD along with other internationally known clinicians in TBI care and rehabilitation had founded the International Association for the Study of Traumatic Brain Injury (IASTBI) in the early 1980’s as a professional organization to network clinicians working in the field on an international basis.
+Professors Henry Stonnington, MD, and Sheldon Berrol, MD, along with other internationally known clinicians in TBI care and rehabilitation, founded the International Association for the Study of Traumatic Brain Injury (IASTBI) in the early 1980s as a professional networking organization for clinicians working in the field on an international basis.

 IBIA has evolved in many ways as an organization over its relatively short existence.
 There is still much history to be made.